EyalAr/Decree/README.md

 **Note:**

-* If `errCallback` is omitted, and the is an error, an exception will be thrown.
+* If `errCallback` is omitted, and there is an error, an exception will be thrown.
 * If `callback` is omitted as well, `judge` will return the array of disambiguated arguments.